 Can CBD Oil Make You Feel Sick?

-No. Rather cannabidiol has been shown to relieve nausea, reduce gastric acid secretion, and has even been shown to heal the digestive tract and the lining of the stomach.
+No. Rather cannabidiol has been shown to relieve nausea, CBD when used for nausea reduces gastric acid secretion, and has even been shown to heal the digestive tract and the lining of the stomach.

 Although rare, anecdotal reports of mild illnesses are believed to be attributed to either inferior, untested products and/or a sensitivity to the carrier oil.